megabyte-labs/install.doctor/README.md

 ## Overview

 Want to try out a new desktop jam-packed with a whole suite of GitHub's most-starred projects?
-Betelgeuse is a combination of application settings, theme files, and a performant yet flexible software installer written with [ZX](https://github.com/google/zx).
+Install Doctor is a combination of application settings, theme files, and a performant yet flexible software installer written with [ZX](https://github.com/google/zx).
 It is easily customizable, with optional prompts that ask you for API keys if you want to completely automate everything.
-The installer supports almost any operating system, just checkout the [software.yml file](https://gitlab.com/megabyte-labs/hiawatha-dotfiles/-/blob/master/software.yml).
+The installer supports almost any operating system, just checkout the [software.yml file](https://gitlab.com/megabyte-labs/install.doctor/-/blob/master/software.yml).
 It uses [Chezmoi](https://github.com/twpayne/chezmoi) to apply file changes in an interactive way.
 It is not your typical Chezmoi project - it is built around the philosophy that you should be able to bash all your computers to bits with a hammer and then resurrect them the next day ✝️️ by storing stateful data to an encrypted S3 bucket and automating desktop configuration as much as possible.

 Sexy Start is a cross-platform development environment provisioning system.
 The project began as an ongoing Ansible project named [Gas Station](https://github.com/megabyte-labs/gas-station) but transitioned to a dotfile-ish approach for easier adoption and less overhead.
 It is intended for: